silviascript/farmony-markets/planning/user-experience/README.md

 - Search farmers markets in specific locations in the local area.

 ######Medium Priorities
-- Know the distance for each type of transporation to reach a specific farmers market.
+- Know the distance for each type of transportation to reach a specific farmers market.
 - Know the price range for each vendor in each farmers markets.
 - Know the weather in order to know if the farmers markets is closed or open.
 - Know which farmers markets accept cash, credit cards, and food stamps.